jcslm001/murty.io/readme.md

 First you'll need to install [Node.js and NPM](https://nodejs.org/en/download/).

-Then Git Clone the repo in to a suitable directory.
+Then Git Clone the repo in to a suitable directory, such as `/var/www/murty.io`.

 To install the required packages and configure the environment, run these commands from the cloned directory: